ahsan-aziz/Buffer-Overflow/README.md

 - **Text**: stores the executable code of the program.
 - **Initialized data**: stores static/global variables.
 - **Uninitialized data(BSS)**: stores uninitialized static/global variables.
-- **Heap**: This is for dynamic memory allocation, it can be managed using functions like malloc, calloc, realloc, free, etc.
+- **Heap**: It is for dynamic memory allocation, it can be managed using functions like malloc, calloc, realloc, free, etc.
 - **Stack**: It is used for storing local variables defined inside functions, along with data related to function calls.

 ![Memory Layout](https://github.com/azizahsan/Buffer-Overflow/blob/master/layout.png?raw=true)